corehtml5canvas/pokedex-challenge/README.md

-Here's what it looks like.
+See Challenge_Instructions.pdf for a description of the application.

+Here's the app.
 The Search input is debounced.

 ![image](screenshot-1.png)